aomkhamphaung/aomkhamphaung/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm a passionate 19-year-old full-stack developer with a focus on Laravel and React.
-Currently, I'm honing my skills as a junior web developer, crafting innovative solutions and striving for excellence in every project.
+I'm a passionate backend developer with a focus on Laravel and Node.js.
+Currently, I'm honing my skills as a backend developer, crafting innovative solutions and striving for excellence in every project.
 Let's build something awesome together! 💻🚀

 # 🌐 Socials: